PowSkis/threat-hunting-scenario-tor/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-Searched for any `ProcessCommandLine` that contained the string "tor-browser-windows-x86_64-portable-14.0.1.exe".
-Based on the logs returned, at `2024-11-08T22:16:47.4484567Z`, an employee on the "threat-hunt-lab" device ran the file `tor-browser-windows-x86_64-portable-14.0.1.exe` from their Downloads folder, using a command that triggered a silent installation.
+Searched the Device Process Events Table for any process command line that contained the string “ tor-browser-windows-x86_64-portable-14.5.5.exe”.
+Based on the logs returned at (2025-07-24T14:09:54.0800003Z) and employee on threat2 device ran the file - tor-browser-windows-x86_64-portable-14.5.5.exe from their downloads folder , using a command that triggered a silent installation.

 **Query used to locate event:**